awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

-#  Creating the Amazon Relational Database Service web application item tracker
+#  Creating the Amazon Relational Database Service item tracker

 You can develop a secure Spring application that tracks and reports on work items by using the following AWS services: